nshah15/data-analyst-interview/README.md

 ## Rules

 * Unless explicitly stated, please provide your analysis through code or comments.
-* You are free to whatever language and environment desired to complete this task.
+* You are free to use whatever language and environment desired to complete this task.
 However, we expect to be able to recreate your work if necessary.
-Please provide an enviornment files (requirements.txt, package.json, etc.) in your completed analysis.
+Please provide any enviornment files (requirements.txt, package.json, etc.) in your completed analysis.
 Interactive environments such as Jupyter Notebooks are preferred.
 * Submissions for this project will only be accepted and considered by applicants that have been specifically requested to do so.

 ## Submission